Industry

 Who Is Deepak Menaria?

-Deepak Menaria is the Founder and Chief Idea Farmer of Lemon Ideas, operating out of Nagpur, Maharashtra.
-The title "Chief Idea Farmer" is not ceremonial — it reflects the philosophy that underlies everything Lemon Ideas does: good ideas need to be cultivated patiently, like crops, not just discovered.
+Deepak Menaria is the Founder and Chief Idea Farmer of Lemon Ideas, based in Nagpur, Maharashtra.
+The title "Chief Idea Farmer" is not for show.
+It captures the core idea behind Lemon Ideas: good ideas need to be grown like crops, not just spotted.

-Over more than a decade, Deepak has built Innopreneurs into a programme that the Indian startup community genuinely respects.
-Not because it is government-mandated or university-affiliated, but because Deepak has earned it through relentless work on the ground — scouting startups, connecting founders with investors, and building a network that spans Nagpur, Maharashtra, and the national startup ecosystem.
+For more than ten years, Deepak has built Innopreneurs into a programme the Indian startup community truly respects.
+Not because the government runs it.
+Not because a university backs it.
+He earned the respect through hard work on the ground.
+He scouts startups.
+He links founders to investors.
+He has built a network that spans Nagpur, Maharashtra, and the national startup scene.

 Deepak Menaria — Fast Facts